Everything you need to know about hiking the Alta Via 1 in the Dolomites

 • Some rifugios offer luxurious amenities like saunas to relax after a day’s hike.

-• Half-board options, which include a hearty dinner and breakfast, ensuring you have the fuel you need for the next day’s hike.
+• Half-board options, which include a hearty dinner and all you can eat breakfast, ensuring you have the fuel you need for the next day’s hike.

-As you progress further along the trail, however, the rifugios become more basic.
+As you progress further along the trail (south), however, the rifugios become more basic.
 The second half of the trek is more remote, and you may find yourself without Wi-Fi, with limited phone signals, and sometimes needing to share communal charging stations for phones and cameras.

 Booking rifugios can be one of the more challenging aspects of planning your Alta Via 1 trek.
 Some rifugios have online booking platforms, while others require you to email or call them directly.
 To complicate matters further, each rifugio has its own booking schedule, with some accepting reservations as early as October and others not opening bookings until later in the spring.